Adelaide Cilley Waldron

 Adelaide Cilley Waldron (née, Cilley; pen name, A. C. Waldron; February 23, 1843 – June 16, 1909) was an American author and editor of the long nineteenth century.
 She wrote poems, hymns, sonnets, children's stories, essays, and letters for newspapers, as well as articles for educational and historical journals.
 Farmington was published in 1904.
 Waldron was an accomplished musician and a clubwoman.
-She was associated with the Daughters of the American Revolution (D. A. R.), Woman's Christian Temperance Union (W. C. T. U.), New England Woman's Press Association (N. E. W. P. A.), and other organizations.
+She was associated with the Daughters of the American Revolution (DAR), Woman's Christian Temperance Union (WCTU), New England Woman's Press Association (NEWPA), and other organizations.

 Early life and education

 Adelaide Haines Cilley was born in Manchester, New Hampshire, February 23, 1843.
 She was the daughter of the Rev. Daniel Plumer Cilley and his wife, Adelaide Ayers (Haines) Cilley.
 In addition to the Plumers and Cilleys, Waldron's ancestors included the Frosts, Sherburnes, and Pepperells of colonial note, through her mother, a preceptress in the Parsonsfield, Maine, and Strafford Academies.
 Waldron had at least four siblings, including Charles, Emma, Daniel, and Joseph.

 Removal during her childhood to Boston, Massachusetts, caused Waldron to be educated almost wholly in that city, through schools, private tutors, and her father's study full of books.